Weezer: Raditude and Hurley (2009–2013)

 The band's eighth album Hurley was released in September 2010 through Epitaph Records.
 The title comes from the character Hugo "Hurley" Reyes from the television show Lost.
-Jorge Garcia, the actor who portrayed Hurley, stated that being featured on the album cover is "one of the biggest honors of [his] career."
+Jorge Garcia, the actor who portrayed Hurley, stated that being featured on the album cover is "one of the biggest honors of [his] career".
 The first single, "Memories", was chosen as part of the soundtrack for the 2010 film Jackass 3D with the music video featuring members of the cast contributing backing vocals.
 Weezer used internet streaming service YouTube as a way to promote the album.
-Weezer loaned itself to 15 amateur online video producers, "going along with whatever plans the creator could execute in about 30 minutes."
-The band was promoted through popular channels such as Barely Political, Ray William Johnson and Fred Figglehorn.
+Weezer loaned itself to 15 amateur online video producers, "going along with whatever plans the creator could execute in about 30 minutes".
+The band was promoted through popular channels such as Barely Political and Fred Figglehorn.
 The Gregory Brothers solicited musical and vocal contributions from the band on one of its compositions built around speeches by representative Charles Rangel and U.S. President Barack Obama.
 Weezer called the promotion "The YouTube Invasion".

 In November 2010, Weezer released a compilation album composed of re-recorded versions of unused recordings spanning from 1993 to 2010, Death to False Metal.
 The lead track, "Turning Up the Radio", was a collaborative effort with many fans on YouTube.
-On the same day a deluxe version of Pinkerton, which includes "25 demos, outtakes and live tracks" was also released.
+On the same day, a deluxe version of Pinkerton, which includes "25 demos, outtakes and live tracks," was also released.
 A third volume of Cuomo's solo Alone series, titled Alone III: The Pinkerton Years, consisting of demos and outtakes from the Pinkerton sessions, was released on December 12, 2011.
 The band contributed a cover of the Monkees' "I'm a Believer" for the 2010 film Shrek Forever After as well as a cover of the Cars' "You Might Think" for the 2011 Disney-Pixar film Cars 2.

 Weezer began working on their ninth studio album in September 2010 with the intent of a 2011 release, but the year ended without seeing a release.
 On October 8, 2011, former Weezer bassist Mikey Welsh was found dead from a suspected heroin overdose in a Chicago hotel room.
 Weezer performed in Chicago the next day and dedicated the concert to Welsh, who was expected to have attended.
 Welsh had previously joined Weezer on stage for a few performances between 2010 and 2011.